trustlines-protocol/tl-dev-docs/relay/getting_started/docker.md

 ```

 We also need to store the password in clear text.
 Please create a file
-'keystore-password.txt' containing only the password on the first
+`keystore-password.txt` containing only the password on the first
 line.

 Of course you can also use an existing keyfile, but please do not